 For example, I’ve noticed people sometimes comment on how “chill” or “satisfied” I am with my life and accomplishments.
 While I’m by no means a singing lark 24 hours a day 7 days a week, and while I suffer from insecurity as much as the next quarter-life-crisis sufferer, I do like sharing ideas on being happy, feeling satisfied, and eliminating barriers to your goals.

 Do you want to suck less and win more?
-A lot of it is rooted in paradigm (your outlook on life) and habits (actions).
+Much of it is rooted in paradigm (your outlook on life) and habits (actions).

 1. Walk.
 Sleep.
 Drink water.

 Guess what?
-I hate to break it to you, but no matter how intellectual your ambitions are, you’re going to have to chase them in your body.
+I hate to break it to you, but no matter how intellectual your ambitions are, you’re going to have to work for them in the casing known as your body.
 So why don’t people take better goddamn care of their bodies?

 No, I’m not going to wag a finger at you to exercise.
 I’m not even going to say “eat vegetables.”
 All I ask is you do three simple things: